numericlee/KRepository/README.md

 The workflow is a series of batch processes.
 The workflow was developed after a month of analysis and a variety of exploratory studies.
 The major steps are:

 1) Preprocess the images (crop, normalize, grayscale) followed by extraction of 17 zone images.
 The extraction was based on a single set of coordinates for the approximate position and depth of each zone relative to the overall subject in each camera angle.
 This was followed by re-cropping.
 Some zones were flipped (Horizontal symmetry.)
 There is code to straighten forearms and upper arms to a vertical position to facilitate machine learning, but in the final version these methods were abandoned.
-The process generated over 130,000 ZoneView files, (roughly 106 per passenger) in .csv format for further analysis.
+The process generated over 130,000 ZoneView files in Stage I alone, (roughly 106 per passenger) in .csv format for further analysis.
 The relevant code can be found in code block 4 of DHHS (except for arms code block 5)

 2) Perform a series of computations on the ZoneView files.
 Some of these computations were intended to detect specific patterns (e.g.  a lighter shape of specified size enclosed by a darker shape of specified size.)
 Others looked for unusual and unnatural variations.
 48 key metrics were identified.
 In stage 1, the results of these computations were compared against the known passenger labels using a logistic regression and the resulting model was saved in a .pkl file.
 The relevant code can be found in code block 10 of DHHS